the-turing-way/the-turing-way/book/content/reproducibility/02/importance.md

-# Why reproducibility is important for science
+# Why reproducibility is important for science and scientific communities

 > Requirement of reproducibility implies that reliable and comprehensive software platforms and tools should be made available to the scientific community.
 [1]